Date | Place | Application deadline |

 ---|---|---|

-All candidates – including new candidates and those who postponed or failed previously – must apply through the QuizOne dedicated web-platform accessible through the buttons below.
-Applications by any other means are not accepted.
+All candidates – including new candidates and those who postponed or failed previously – must apply through the QuizOne platform accessible through the buttons below.

-Please note that once the deadline date to apply is passed, no application will then be possible and acceptable by any means.
+Please note that once the deadline date to apply is passed, no application will be acceptable by any means.

 Before clicking the “Apply” button, please carefully read the EBSQ policies and Eligibility criteria and ensure that you are ready to submit all required documents.